DAP Incoterm® 2020: Responsibilities, advantages and disadvantages

 FAQ

-What is DAP Incoterms® customs duty?
+What are DAP Incoterms® customs duties?

-DDP (Delivered Duty Paid) is another Incoterm®, where the seller assumes full responsibility for transport, delivery and payment of all charges, including customs duties and VAT, to the place of delivery in the buyer's country.
-This differs from DAP, where the buyer is responsible for customs duties and import charges.
+DDP (Delivered Duty Paid) is an Incoterm®where the seller takes on full responsibility for transport, delivery and all associated costs — including customs duties and VAT — right to the buyer's door.
+This is the key difference from DAP, where those costs fall on the buyer.

 There is no Incoterms® 2024 edition.
-The latest version is Incoterms® 2020, and before that it was Incoterms® 2010.
+The most current version is Incoterms® 2020, which followed Incoterms® 2010.